ondrej-zary/carps-cups/README.md

 You can then install the printer using standard GUI tools or CUPS web interface.

-The following 2 steps are mandatory for the Canon D320 printer.

 Problems with CUPS libusb backend
 ---------------------------------
 The libusb backend used by CUPS since 1.4.x is crap.
-The code is full of quirks for various printers and it's no surprise that it does not work properly with CARPS printers (at least MF5730) too - the first document prints but nothing more is printed until the printer is turned off and on again.
+The code is full of quirks for various printers and it's no surprise that it does not work properly with CARPS printers (at least MF5730 and D320) too - the first document prints but nothing more is printed until the printer is turned off and on again.

 The solution is to set printer URI to the usblp device, e.g. "file:///dev/usb/lp0".